$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

 \subsubsection{Paper structure}

-Before we summarize the paper let us note that Section~\ref{sec-basics} is (mostly) introducing notation and can be \textit{skipped} by reader who feels safe using the language of $\mathfrak{sl}_n$-webs and categorified quantum groups.
-We try to illustrate everything with \textit{plenty of examples} to help the reader on his/her way through this (too?) long paper.
-One can always go back to Section~\ref{sec-basics} and look for the explicit definitions.
-The summary of the uncategorified picture in this paper is as follows.
+Before we summarize the paper let us note that Section \ref{sec-basics} (mostly) introducing notations and can be skipped by readers who feel safe using the language of $\mathfrak{gl}_n$-webs and categorified quantum groups.
+We try to illustrate everything with plenty of examples to help the reader on his/her way through this (too?) long paper.
+One can always go back to Section \ref{sec-basics} and look for the explicit definitions.